Eucalyptusss/web-page1/README.md

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)

   The first thing I would do is make it an aethetically pleasing game.
 This means the fonts/borders/backgrounds/images/sounds would be relational to develop a whole picture game that is appealing to the human eye.
-This would also inclue redoing the timer bar to something  Secondly, I would add 4 different game types, easy, medium, hard, and endless.
+This would also inclue redoing the timer bar to something like a digital timer countdown with sounds indicating the proximity to running out of time.
+Secondly, I would add 4 different game types, easy, medium, hard, and endless.
 The endless mode would actually just be a very high amount of indexes (maybe 3042) in the pattern array and it would inclue a global highscore.
+The last thing I would want to do is a visual tally counter that lets the player know how many mistakes they have made and each time a mistake is made a negative sound is played.